Reaction-Space-Explorer/reac-space-exp/neo4j_loader_and_queries/graph_queries/README.md

 - `_query_visualization_diagram*.jpg` — the matched pattern drawn out
 - `node_degree_distribution/` — degree distribution of the pivot nodes
 - `archive/` — earlier versions

+Not done, from the 2020 planning: flagging matched cycles that contain stereo compounds, or that use rules which change stereoisomerism; and counting rule *sequence* frequency, the paths of rules within a matched cycle, rather than rule frequency alone.